Addressing Tragic Current Events in Your Marketing

 But people run entire businesses on social media.
 Dedicate careers to it.
 Form friendships across it.
 Learn and grow because of it.
 And most people spend at least some part of their day interacting with it.
 That’s not superficial.

-Despite white supremacy and exploitative practices being a feature, not a bug, of its most popular platforms, social media has also been used effectively as a tool of resistance.
-It’s allowed historically marginalized voices to reach further and offered a more accessible path to connection and community.
+Despite white supremacy and exploitative practices being a feature, not a bug, of social media’s most popular platforms, it’s also been used effectively as a tool of resistance.
+Social media has allowed historically marginalized voices to reach further and offered a more accessible path to connection and community.

 So, if you’re wondering if your business’s social media profiles are an appropriate place to talk about your beliefs and values, my answer will always be an emphatic YES.